coderaiser/putout/packages/plugin-webpack/README.md

 ## convert-loader-to-use

-Fixes webpack comilation error: `Compiling RuleSet failed: Exclamation mark separated loader lists has been removed in favor of the 'use' property with arrays (at ruleSet[1].rules[1].loader: style-loader!css-loader!clean-css-loader)`
+Fixes webpack compilation error: `Compiling RuleSet failed: Exclamation mark separated loader lists has been removed in favor of the 'use' property with arrays (at ruleSet[1].rules[1].loader: style-loader!css-loader!clean-css-loader)`

 ### ❌ Example of incorrect code